mental health recoveryand how to promote wellness for people experiencing mental illness.

 By no means is this easy, it’s hard, scary, challenging but that glimmer of hope, that crack of light can again become a guiding beam.
 I remember that I am Karen, the mother, the grandmother, the loving partner and proud Peer.
 For me, going to work, on-going education and training, healthy social life, sense of purpose and a relationship free of abuse are some of the key things working together to keep me mentally well and support my on-going recovery and growth.”

-CHESS are the local experts in non-clinical mental health recovery practices.
-If you are living with mental ill-health or entering the NDIS we have supports to help guide you towards recovery.
+CHESS Connect are the local experts in non-clinical mental health recovery practices.
+If you are entering the NDIS we have supports to help guide you towards recovery.